Wondering how to separate two fiddle leaf fig trees?

 Use the spade to dig down between the plants like you did 6-8 weeks ago.

-You will feel roots popping apart, but if you come to any substantial resistance, just use a sharp, sterile pair of pruning shears to cut through.
+You will feel roots popping apart, but if you come to any substantial resistance, just use a sharp, sterile pair of pruning shears like these to cut through.

 Again, the most resistance should have been teased apart weeks ago when you did your root pruning.